 Note: "Yes" indicates that the group practices were linked through the approach and are reflected as being in systems in the final group practice linkage file; "No" means that they were not linked and are reflected as not being in systems in the file.
-"No" reflects the single group practice that was not linked using any of the four approaches, but was ultimately linked to a system in the final group practice linkage file through a manual review of systems with no linked group practices.
+"No" reflects two group practices that were not linked using any of the four approaches, but they were ultimately linked to a system in the final group practice linkage file through a manual review of systems with no linked group practices.